Bemesko/destreamer/README.md

       - [ ] Video doesn't exist
       - [ ] Not enough permissions to get video
       - [ ] Video was migrated to Sharepoint (and redirects when trying to download from Stream)
+- [ ] Ensure exceptions are handled properly and only end the program when absolutely fatal
+  - [ ] If a video download fails, log that it failed and move on with the rest instead of panicking
+  - [ ] If fetching metadata fails, log the full video GUID
+  - [ ] Implement retries for all actions involving external systems (Stream and/or FFMPEG)
+- [ ] Handle client request loop (AADSTS50196) that happens after trying to refresh the token about 20 times
 - [ ] Make a Dockerfile with this tool so I don't need to worry about my environments anymore
 - [X] (Good to Have) Include current time in logs
+- [ ] (Good to Have) Skip downloading metadata for already downloaded videos
 - [ ] (Good to Have) Persist video metadata so we don't have to wait for it to be fetched each time (this becomes really annoying when working with 100+ videos)
-- [ ] (Good to Have) Skip downloading metadata for already downloaded videos

 ---